ukral/building.registry/Codebook.md

 the analog building registry, briefly called original data (OD) and supplementary data (SD), which have been added to improve data processing and validation as well as usability.
-It is noted that the analog building registry consists of ten volumes, which have been published between 1927 and 1930 (online table: codebook\_analog.building.registry.csv).
+It is noted that the analog building registry consists of [ten volumes](Codebook_files/table_volumes.analog.building.registry.csv), which have been published between 1927 and 1930.
 So, we attached a “.1920s” to these database fields.
 The “.2010s” addition indicates that the timestamp is in the late 2010s – between 2018 and 2019.

 ## Comments